What is Jamstack? – A Guide For Non-technical Leaders

 Jamstack for eCommerce

 As you already know, Jamstack can be used not only for corporate websites or landing pages but also for building online webshops.
-Such a way of eCommerce development is getting more and more popular as it takes advantage of the headless architecture a lot.
+Such a way of eCommerce development is getting more and more popular as it takes advantage of headless architecture a lot.

 If you want to read more about what Headless eCommerce is, check out this article.